 What Are Some Common Concerns With Dental Implants?

-Some Norman and Moore patients fear the dental implant procedure because they think it will hurt or is unsafe.
+Some patients of the Norman, Moore and Oklahoma City metro area fear the dental implant procedure because they think it will hurt or is unsafe.
 Under the skilled hands of Dr. Perry Brooks and Dr. Seth Brooks, neither of these fears are true.
 They use the best sedation techniques for all of their Moore and Norman patients to ensure they feel no pain during the procedure.
 While there may be some slight soreness afterward, this can easily be lessened with the help of over-the-counter pain medication.
 Patients can return to work or school the very next day.

 As for the safety of the procedure, dental implants have a very low risk of side effects.
 While it’s possible the implant can fail if the bone around it doesn’t hold the implant in place, this is very unlikely.
 Dr. Perry Brooks and Dr. Seth Brooks will do everything he can to ensure each and every patient has the least amount of complications as possible.